engineermayur-07/Student-Task-Manager/README.md

 ## 🤝 Contribution

-This is a personal student project, but feedback and suggestions are welcome!
+This is a collaborative student project of 5 membered team.
+Feedback and suggestions are welcome!